asbott/jamgine/gfx/imm/gui/README.md

     - Smooth caret
     - Text select with mouse or SHIFT+left/right
     - Clipboard copy, paste, cut
+- Fix speed in debug builds
+    - I suspect cache locality is a big issue here, so it might be improved once we have better general memory management.
+    - Extra lag after clicking a window with a lot of widgets (not as much before).
 - Smooth scroll
 - Scroll sliders/drags?
 - HSV color picker widget